maboiteaspam/ssh2-pool/README.md

 # SSH2Pool

-A library to run/stream ont to multiple ssh commands across multiple machines.
+A library to run multiple ssh commands across multiple machines and get stream or output.
 It also helps to deal with file transfer across multiple hosts.

 # Install